 Before making an investment decision, determining the safety of your money should be your top priority.
 Robo-advisors can sometimes seem like higher-risk investment options, since they often exist solely online and many do not often have a human financial advisor counterpart.
 However, robo-advisors have many ways to protect your data and ensure your investments stay safe.

 Clients can get started investing through Wealthfront with a $500 minimum investment and an 0.25% AUM management fee.
 Additionally, Wealthfront will manage the first $5,000 for free with the sign up link below.
-The investment side of this robo-advisor offers many perks, such as daily tax-loss harvesting and varied account types.
+The investment side of this robo-advisor offers many perks, such as daily tax-loss harvesting, varied account types and additional ETFs for portfolio customization.

 If you’re wondering “Is Wealthfront secure?” you’ve come to the right place.
 In this article, we will explore the ways Wealthfront keeps your information – and your money! – secure across both their investment management tools and their high-yield cash accounts.
 We’ll also cover what you can expect if Wealthfront goes out of business, and how FDIC insurance affects robo-advisors with cash accounts.